 By Karen Donaghy

 A while back, Molly asked Meal Plan subscribers to reach out to us if they had successfully lowered their A1C value after following our Plant Fueled Meal Plans.
-The many replies we received led to a series of chats that she is sharing with our greater community to bring awareness that consistently following a whole food plant based diet is a viable way to slow or even reverse the trajectory of T2D.
+The many replies we received led to a series of chats that she is sharing with our greater community to bring awareness that consistently following a whole food plant based diet is a viable way to slow or even reverse the trajectory of type 2 diabetes.

 Please note: if you are taking medication(s) and decide that you want to try a WFPB dietary pattern, it’s important to let your doctor know up-front what you are doing.
 Changing what you eat can have an immediate impact on your metabolism and your medications may require adjustment quickly.
 Keeping your doctor informed so they can guide you on making medication adjustments will help you navigate this change safely.

 Here’s an update from Jamie (April 3, 2020):

 I’m happy to say that I’m still going strong on the Clean Food Dirty Girl (CFDG) Meal Plans.
 I’m off all of my diabetes medications and I continue to control my diabetes by eating a whole food plant based diet (WFPB).

 I love that the meal plans make it easier for me to maintain this lifestyle.
 An added bonus to the meal plans is that I’ve learned to cook with a number of ingredients and spices that I rarely, if ever, used in the past.
 So, even when I’m making something not on the meal plan, I now have the knowledge to make delicious WFPB food with whatever I have on hand.
 As I’ve learned the likes and dislikes of my family, I’ve been using the portions feature in the classroom to scale back meals that I know my kids won’t eat (any type of soup) and then plan a simple WFPB meal for them that I know they will like.